 - 2 cups masa harina

-- 1 teaspoon kosher salt use half if using regular table salt
+- 1 teaspoon kosher salt (affiliate link) (use half if using regular table salt)

-In a large bowl, mix salt and masa harina together.
+- In a large bowl, mix masa harina and salt together.

 After cooking the tortillas on the stove top, you can fry them for traditional chips, or bake them (my favorite way).
 Here’s what you do.